Acute kidney injury: Prerenal

-Prerenal causes of AKI ("pre-renal azotemia") are those that decrease effective blood flow to the kidney and cause a decrease in the glomerular filtration rate (GFR).
-Both kidneys need to be affected as one kidney is still more than adequate for normal kidney function.
-Notable causes of prerenal AKI include low blood volume (e.g., dehydration), low blood pressure, heart failure (leading to cardiorenal syndrome), hepatorenal syndrome in the context of liver cirrhosis, and local changes to the blood vessels supplying the kidney (e.g. NSAID induced vasoconstriction of afferent arteriole).
-The latter include renal artery stenosis, or the narrowing of the renal artery which supplies the kidney with blood, and renal vein thrombosis, which is the formation of a blood clot in the renal vein that drains blood from the kidney.
+Prerenal causes of AKI ("prerenal azotemia") are those that decrease effective blood flow to the kidney and cause a decrease in the glomerular filtration rate (GFR).
+Both kidneys need to be affected, as one kidney is still more than adequate for normal kidney function.
+Notable causes of prerenal AKI include low blood volume (e.g., dehydration), low blood pressure, heart failure (leading to cardiorenal syndrome), hepatorenal syndrome in the context of liver cirrhosis, and local changes to the blood vessels supplying the kidney (e.g. NSAID-induced vasoconstriction of afferent arteriole).
+The latter includes renal artery stenosis, or the narrowing of the renal artery which supplies the kidney with blood, and renal vein thrombosis, which is the formation of a blood clot in the renal vein that drains blood from the kidney.

 Intrinsic or intrarenal

-Intrinsic AKI refers to disease processes which directly damage the kidney itself.
-Intrinsic AKI can be due to one or more of the kidney's structures including the glomeruli, kidney tubules, or the interstitium.
-Common causes of each are glomerulonephritis, acute tubular necrosis (ATN), and acute interstitial nephritis (AIN), respectively.
+Intrinsic AKI refers to disease processes that directly damage the kidney itself.
+It can be due to one or more of the kidney's structures, including the glomeruli, kidney tubules, or the interstitium.
+Common causes of each are glomerulonephritis, acute tubular necrosis, and acute interstitial nephritis, respectively.
 Other causes of intrinsic AKI are rhabdomyolysis and tumor lysis syndrome.
 Certain medication classes such as antibiotics (e.g. amoxicillin/clavulanic acid) and calcineurin inhibitors (e.g., tacrolimus) can also directly damage the tubular cells of the kidney and result in a form of intrinsic AKI.